Particular/docs.particular.net/transports/msmq/index.md

  * MSMQ does not offer a native publish-subscribe mechanism, therefore it requires NServiceBus persistence to be configured for storing event subscriptions.
 [Explicit routing for publish/subscribe](/nservicebus/messaging/routing.md#event-routing-message-driven) must also be specified.
  * Many organizations don't have the same level of operational expertise with MSMQ that they do with other technologies (e.g. SQL Server), so it may require additional training.
 For example, as MSMQ is not a broker transport, the messages could be on different servers, and managing the storage space on each machine is important.
  * As MSMQ is a store and forward transport, it requires more setup for load balancing.
 I.e. it requires either a [distributor or sender side distribution](/transports/msmq/scaling-out.md) to be configured.
+ * MSMQ (i.e. the `System.Messaging` namespace) is not available on .NET Core

 ## MSMQ configuration

 NServiceBus requires a specific MSMQ configuration to operate.

 The supported configuration is to have only the base MSMQ service installed with no optional features.
-To enable the supported configuration either use `NServiceBus Prerequisites` in the [Platform Installer](/platform/installer/) or use the `Install-NServiceBusMSMQ` cmdlet from the [NServiceBus PowerShell Module](/nservicebus/operations/management-using-powershell.md).
+To enable the supported configuration, use either `NServiceBus Prerequisites` in the [Platform Installer](/platform/installer/), or the `Install-NServiceBusMSMQ` cmdlet from the [NServiceBus PowerShell Module](/nservicebus/operations/management-using-powershell.md).

 Alternatively, the MSMQ service can be installed manually.
 When installing manually **do not** enable the following components:

  * MSMQ Active Directory Domain Services Integration
- * MSMQ Http Support
+ * MSMQ HTTP Support
  * MSMQ Triggers
  * Multicasting Support
  * MSMQ DCOM Proxy

 These components can cause issues with the addressing used in NServiceBus.

-### Installation on Windows 2012 and 2016
+### Installation on Windows Server 2012 and higher

-From Server Manager's Add Roles and Features Wizard enable `Message Queue Server`.
+From Server Manager's Add Roles and Features Wizard, enable `Message Queue Server`.
 All other MSMQ options should be disabled.

 The DISM command line equivalent is: